Mic92/envfs/README.md

 ## TODO

-Provide fallback PATH for /bin/sh and /usr/bin/env if the process is a setuid binary or has no PATH set.
+* Provide fallback PATH for /bin/sh and /usr/bin/env if the process is a setuid binary or has no PATH set.
+* Disable symlink caching in cntr-fuse